Create a free profile to get unlimited access to exclusive show news, updates, and more!

-Season 24 began with Rollins in grave danger
+Season 24 started with Rollins in grave danger

-Just as they left the safe house, Rollins and the witness were attacked by a group of gunmen that tracked down their location.
-Rollins managed to protect the witness from the attack and help take down the gunmen, but she was taken down in the end, collapsing from a gunshot wound to the abdomen.
-Things were not looking good for Rollins when the SVU arrived, and after she was taken away in an ambulance, Benson and Rollins’ boyfriend, Sonny Carisi (Peter Scanavino), were left dumbstricken and devastated.
+Just as they left the safe house, Rollins and the witness were attacked by a group of gunmen who tracked down their location.
+Rollins managed to protect the witness from the attack, but the beloved cop suffered a gunshot wound to the abdomen because of it.
+Things were not looking good for Rollins when the SVU arrived, and after she was taken away in an ambulance, Benson and Rollins’ boyfriend, Sonny Carisi (Peter Scanavino), were left shellshocked and devastated.

-Rollins struggled to recover while back at the SVU
+Rollins struggles to recover while back at the SVU

-Episode 2, "The One You Feed," takes place six weeks after the shooting, with Rollins out of the hospital bed and back at work at the SVU.
-While tracing down a group of rapists, Rollins continually used the job to distract herself from her inner demons in the aftermath of the incident.
-Anyone that has gone through what Rollins has would be paranoid, so acclimating to work proved difficult for her, despite her efforts to keep that struggle internal.
+Episode 2, "The One You Feed," picked up six weeks after the shooting, with Rollins out of the hospital and back at work.
+Unsurprisingly, she used the job to distract herself from her inner demons in the aftermath of the incident

-As a concerned partner, Carisi checked in on Rollins, telling her to take it easy.
-Toward the end of the episode, Benson asked to chat with Rollins, admitting she was hesitant about Rollins being back and working in such a short window.
-It didn’t take much detective work to identify Rollins’ inner turmoil.
-Benson reminded Rollins that the trauma of these events often accumulates, offering an ear.
+Ever the concerned partner, Carisi checked in on Rollins, telling her to take it easy.
+Toward the end of the episode, Benson asked to chat with Rollins, admitting she was hesitant about her coming back to work so soon.

 Detective Rollins became Professor Rollins

-The episode began with Rollins standing in front of a classroom of law students giving a criminology lecture.
+Season 24, Episode 6 began with Rollins standing in front of a classroom of law students giving a criminology lecture.
 “The predator’s desire tends to overcome all rational thought,” Rollins explained to them.
 “There’s no limit to how far a sexual predator will go to satisfy his or her compulsions.”
-Each class member was captivated by Rollins’ presentation, with her experience in the SVU lending itself effortlessly to some transferable skills in a lecture hall.

-As Fin (Ice-T) and Rollins arrived at work the next day, Fin took note of Rollins’ chipper mood.
-She revealed that Carisi was asked to teach at his old law school, Fordham, but volunteered Rollins for the gig instead.
-While Rollins worked on the latest case, she tackled it like a champ, and Benson caught on to the sudden mood swing.
-Benson then decided to check in on Rollins, keenly aware of her ongoing battle with anxiety and paranoia.
+As Fin (Ice T) and Rollins arrived at work the next day, Fin took note of Rollins’ chipper mood.
+She revealed that Carisi was asked to teach at his old law school, Fordham, but he volunteered Rollins for the gig instead.
+And it seems the job prospect totally uplifted her mood.

-“I’m in a good place,” Rollins told her.
+“I’m in a good place,” Rollins told Benson in the episode.
 “Figuring things out."

 Benson smiled.
-“Whatever you’re doing, keep doing that.”
+“Whatever you’re doing, keep doing that," she sad.

 Why Rollins leaves the SVU

-The Season 24 midseason finale was an emotional rollercoaster, focusing less on law or order and more on the numerous developments in Rollins' personal life.
-Episode 9, “And a Trauma In a Pear Tree,” began with Carisi contacting his SVU colleagues and asking to meet him at the courthouse.
+The Season 24 midseason finale was an emotional rollercoaster, focusing less on law or order and more on the developments in Rollins' personal life.
+Episode 9, “And a Trauma in a Pear Tree,” began with Carisi contacting his SVU colleagues and asking to meet him at the courthouse.
 Being who they are, they all assume the meet-up is related to a case.
 Not exactly!
-As the squad gathered in the courtroom, Rollins rounded the corner in a wedding dress, shocking the SVU with a surprise wedding.
-Needing only their closest friends as witnesses to tie the knot, Carisi and Rollins get hitched in a romantically intimate ceremony surrounded by their SVU loved ones.
+As the squad gathered in the courtroom, Rollins rounded the corner in a wedding dress, shocking her colleagues with a surprise wedding.

-While spending time out of town, Benson had a case fall into her lap, quickly recruiting Rollins for help.
-Rollins and Benson’s investigation quickly turned into a girl's night of confessions, which led Rollins to finally come clean about her big news: she’s leaving the SVU to accept the teaching position.
-As one of Benson’s closest friends and confidantes for the past 12 years, the update is hard for both Rollins and Benson to accept, but they eventually come to understand why Rollins needs to see the opportunity through.
+While spending time out of town, Benson had a case fall in to her lap, so she quickly recruited Rollins for help.
+Rollins and Benson’s investigation quickly turned into a girl's night of confessions, which led Rollins to finally come clean about her big news: She’s leaving the SVU to accept the teaching position.
+As one of Benson’s closest friends and confidantes for the past 12 years, the update was hard for both women to accept.
+But eventually, they came around.

-The midseason finale of Law & Order: SVU ended with Rollins and Benson touching base in Benson’s office for the final time.
-After Benson told Rollins she’ll miss seeing her at work every day, Rollins assured her longtime SVU BFF that she isn’t leaving the city, so nothing needs to change with their friendship.
+That said, in the midseason finale, Rollins assured Benson she isn’t leaving the city, so nothing needs to change with their friendship.
 Benson promised her the same, and they shared an emotional embrace.